Spencer Armstrong

-Spencer Armstrong (born June 2, 1986) is a professional Canadian football wide receiver who is currently a free agent.
-He was drafted by the Calgary Stampeders in the fourth round of the 2009 CFL Draft and signed with the team on August 5, 2013.
+Spencer Armstrong (born June 2, 1986) is a Canadian former professional football wide receiver.
+He was drafted by the Calgary Stampeders in the fourth round of the 2009 CFL draft and signed with the team on August 5, 2013.
 He was traded to the Tiger-Cats on January 6, 2014.
 Armstrong was released by the Tiger-Cats in May 2014.
 He played college football for the Air Force Falcons.